 Meridian Lawyers wishes to congratulate NAPSA on its new modern structure.

-For assistance with association governance issues including constitutions and transitioning to a different structure, contact Mark Fitzgerald, Commercial Principal, Melbourne on t: (03) 9810 6767 or Georgina Odell, Senior Associate, Sydney on t: (02) 9018 9975.
+For assistance with association governance issues including constitutions and transitioning to a different structure, please contact our Commercial Principals: Mark Fitzgerald, Melbourne on (03) 9810 6767 or Georgina Odell, Sydney on (02) 9018 9975.